creed123/CCDSAP/README.md

-# Coe solutions
+# CCDAP
-Some solutions to the code chef ccdap exam
+Some quick solutions written for interesting problems at the code chef certification exam.